Ignatij3/Ignatij3/README.md

 <div><img style="height: 150px;" src="headings/vscode.svg" alt="can't-load-svg" /></div>

-<p align="justify">I can say I am an experienced user of VSCode.
+<p align="justify">I can say I am a fairly experienced user of VSCode.
 I have been using not only the editor, but also have spent some time configuring VSCode specific files which are placed in `.vscode` folder.
 Also, in the period of writing programs in C++ I have been using those features quite extensively which left a solid ground for further learning how to use it proficiently.
 VSCode is the only IDE I can work with, but personally it is not of concern to me, since it is remarkably flexible, has a nice look and is one of the most widely used IDEs, which means it is actively supported and improved.</p>

 <div><img style="height: 150px;" src="headings/python.svg" alt="can't-load-svg" /></div>